 Next, we’ll try to tighten up the range by saying, “Your project will definitely cost $75,000, but probably won’t go over $125,000.”

-If the initial ballpark estimate is too high, we can revisit the requirements to make sure we’re aligned with scope expectations.
-From here, we can redefine the scope and estimate again.
+If the initial ballpark estimate is too high, we can review the requirements and see if we can refine the scope.
+From here, we’ll estimate the project again.

-If the ballpark is acceptable and the viability outweighs the costs and risk then you should look at moving forward with a Research, Design & Planning phase.
+If the ballpark estimate is acceptable and the viability outweighs the costs and risk then we will move forward with a Discovery, Design & Planning phase.

-Occasionally, the RDP results in an estimate that is higher than the initial ballpark estimate.
-This is completely fine.
-Investing a small amount of time and money to gain knowledge is not a bad thing.
-Risk has been reduced and we’re more certain after the RDP about the cost of the project and the potential ROI.
+Occasionally, the DDP results in an estimate that is higher than the initial ballpark estimate, but don’t let that scare you.
+By investing a small amount of time and money, you reduce the risk of cost overruns because our team is more certain after the DDP about the cost of the project and the potential ROI.

 Starting Your Project

-After the RDP phase, you will decide whether to move forward with development or not.
+After the DDP phase, you will decide whether or not to move forward with development of your custom software project.

 About 90% of our clients move forward from here.
 With the budget set and risk reduced, it’s all about a predictable delivery with no surprises: